tumagonx/nwjs_docs_old/Console-and-timers.md

-`node.js` and `Chromium` each has its own implementation of `setTimeout` and `console`, currently we use `Chromium`'s implementation everywhere, even in node's module, reasons:
+Node.js and Chromium each has its own implementation of `setTimeout` and `console`.
+Currently, for `console`, we use Chromium's implementation everywhere, because it can print in devtools and have more information exposed.

-1. Many web libraries make use of hacks on `window.setTimeout`, while node modules rarely do that.
+As for `setTimeout` family, we just keep things as they are.
+In webpages `setTimeout` will call `window.setTimeout`, e.g. the WebKit's implementation.
+In node modules `setTimeout` will call `global.setTimeout`, e.g. the node's implementation.
+In this way, we can make sure those low level hacks on timers will still work in node-webkit.

-2. `Chromium`'s `console` is very friendly with devtools and is alse capable of debugging.
+And please note that since we have implemented renderer's message loop in libuv, node's implementation of timers will be more accurate than WebKit's.
+So if you're doing something that needs accurate clock, please use `global.setTimeout`.